kubernetes/community/contributors/design-proposals/scheduling/rescheduling.md

 In the future, which priorities are usable for a given namespace and pods with certain attributes may be configurable, similar to ResourceQuota, LimitRange, or security policy.

-Priority and resource QoS are indepedent.
+Priority and resource QoS are independent.

 The priority we have described here might be used to prioritize the scheduling queue (i.e. the order in which a scheduler examines pods in its scheduling loop), but the two